REDS Design

 - Within participating schools,

-- 20 students were randomly selected among all the enrolled students in the target grade, and
+- 20 students were randomly selected from all the enrolled students in the target grade, and

 - 20 teachers were randomly selected from all teachers teaching in the target grade during the reference period.